 Plan Enjoyable Activities

 Plan activities that the person with Alzheimer’s enjoys.
 He or she can be a part of the activity or just watch.
 Also, you don't always have to be the "activities director."
-For information on adult day care services that might help you, see Adult Day Care Services.
+Get information on adult day care services that might help you.

 Here are things you can do to help the person enjoy an activity.